Skip to content

 Why the mix keeps moving

-That’s the whole idea.
-Practice aimed at where you’re actually losing points, re-aimed after every answer.
+That’s the whole idea: practice aimed at where you’re actually losing points, re-aimed after every answer.

 See it name your own mistakes.